2018–19 European winter: February

-Despite the month starting cold, with temperatures down to -16 C in the UK, and with widespread snow cover from January lasting for the first few days.
+The month started cold, with temperatures down to -16 C in the UK, with widespread snow cover from January lasting for the first few days.

 There were 4 windstorms named by the French, Spanish and Portuguese meteorological associations.
 They were Helena, Isaias, Julia and Kyllian.
 The most severe of these was Helena, which produced a wind gust of 114 mph in France.

 From mid-month, a spell of exceptionally warm weather began across western Europe, primarily affecting France and the UK.
 In the UK, records were first broken in Scotland, on the 21st, Aboyne reached 18.3 C, beating the previous record of 17.9 C from 1897.
 On the 22nd, a new record was set in Wales, with 18.1 C at Gogerddan.
 This record was then beaten again on the 24th, with 19.1 C also at Gogerddan.
 On the 25th, the UK national record was broken along with the Welsh record, again, with 20.6 C at Trawsgoed, Wales.
 This was the first time that 20.0 C had been reached in February in the UK.
 The English record was also broken this day, with 20.4 C at Northolt, London.
 The 26th then broke the UK wide record again, as well as the English and Welsh records too.
 The temperature reached 21.2 C at Kew Gardens, England and 20.8 C in Porthmadog, Wales.
 During this spell, Northern Ireland was the only UK country not to set a new record, the current record was set in 1998.

 In France, extreme temperatures were exceptionally high for the season too, with temperatures reaching highs of 28.1 C at Eus on the 27th.
 Although some places did set new temperature records, the national record remains at 31.2 C on 29 February 1960.